The Rise of Natural Dog Supplements: Herbal Remedies Backed by Veterinary Research

 Omega-3 Fatty Acids: Marine-Sourced Health Support

 Omega-3 supplementation represents one of the most scientifically validated natural interventions for canine health.
-Research consistently shows that marine-sourced omega-3s significantly increase the Omega-3 Index in dogs, with krill meal providing superior absorption compared to traditional fish oil.
+Research consistently shows that marine-sourced omega-3 for dogs significantly increase the Omega-3 Index, with krill meal providing superior absorption compared to traditional fish oil.

 Documented benefits include: